-Photo: Left: Anything you can do...
-Prosthetic limbs help to give people back their independence and challenge stereotypes of "disability."
+Photo: Anything you can do (part 1): Prosthetic limbs help to give people back their independence and challenge stereotypes of "disability."
 Photo by Greg Mitchell courtesy of US Navy.
-Right: Anything you can do (part 2): Military amputees learn to surf at the Naval Medical Center San Diego.
-Photo by Jake Berenguer courtesy of US Navy.

 What is a prosthesis?

-A prosthesis (also called a prosthetic limb, artificial limb, or limb replacement) is an artificially made substitute for a limb lost through a congenital defect (present at birth), accident, illness, or wartime injury.
+A prosthesis (also called a prosthetic limb, artificial limb, or limb "replacement"—though natural limbs are irreplaceable) is an artificially made substitute for a limb lost through a congenital defect (present at birth), accident, illness, or wartime injury.
 A type of prosthesis called a cosmesis is designed to be purely cosmetic and has little or no function; artificial hands often fall into this category.
 Other prostheses are highly functional and have little or no cosmetic disguise; artificial legs, designed to be covered by pants (trousers), are sometimes little more than metal rods and wires.

 Types of prosthesis

 In theory, any part of the body—from your ear or nose to your finger or toe—could be replaced by a prosthesis.
 In practice, there are four common types of prosthetic limb, which replace either a partial or complete loss of an arm or leg:

 - Below the knee (BK, transtibial): An prosthetic lower leg attached to an intact upper leg.

 - Above the knee (AK, transfemoral): A prosthetic lower and upper leg, including a prosthetic knee.